At the National Museum of Australia we write in a way that is clear, precise and direct because:

 |craftsmanship||skill, level of skill, craft|

-Preparing material relating to Aboriginal and Torres Strait Islander peoples calls for sensitivity.
+Language evolves constantly and preparing material relating to Aboriginal and Torres Strait Islander peoples calls for sensitivity and flexibility.
+As such, different styles will be seen across the Museum's website.

 Wherever possible, text that tells the stories of First Australian people should be narrated in the first person.
 Indigenous people tell their own story, and their voices should take priority, both in placement and emphasis.